-Find Affordable Flights to the Baltics, Russia and Europe with AirBaltic
+Find Affordable Flights with AirBaltic

 AirBaltic was established on 28th August 1995 when a joint venture was signed between Scandinavian Airlines and the Latvian State, with operations starting in October 1995.
 In 1996, the airline took delivery of its first Avro RJ70 and joined the SA's (Scandinavian Airlines) frequent-flyer club as a partner.
 In 1999, the airline replaced all of its Saab 340 planes with Fokker 50s and later that year began operating under the European Aviation Operating Standards.
 In 2006, the first Boeing 737-300 joined the fleet and in 2007 the airline introduced online check-in for some destinations.